 (This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)

-1. Mix together White Whole Wheat Flour (affiliate link), Whole Wheat Flour (affiliate link), toasted wheat bran, wheat germ, oatmeal crumbs, Golden Monkfruit Sweetener (affiliate link), baking soda, and salt.
+1. Mix together White Whole Wheat Flour, Whole Wheat Flour, toasted wheat bran, wheat germ, oatmeal crumbs, Golden Monkfruit Sweetener, baking soda, and salt.

-2. The recipe called for cutting the butter into tiny pieces, but my butter was frozen so I peeled the wrapped butter down to the 2 T mark and grated it with the large side of a grater.
-This worked really well.
+2. The recipe called for cutting the butter into tiny pieces, but my butter was frozen so I peeled the wrapped butter down to the 2 T mark and grated it with the large side of a grater!

-3. Here’s how the grated butter looked before I mixed it in with my fingers.
+3. Here’s the grated butter before I mixed it in with my fingers.

 4. Pinch the butter into the flour with your fingers until the mixture resembles a coarse meal.

 5. Measure out 2 cups of buttermilk, then add it by half cups until the mixture becomes a loose dough.
-(In Utah where it’s very dry I used the entire 2 cups of buttermilk, but you might not need it all.)
+(You might not need it all.)

-6. Here’s how my dough looked after the buttermilk was all mixed in.
+6. Here’s my dough after the buttermilk was all mixed in.

-7. Scrape the dough into a 9 inch x 5 inch x 3 inch loaf pan that you’ve sprayed with olive oil or nonstick spray.
-(I smoothed the top down with my fingers but later I thought that maybe I shouldn’t have!)
+7. Scrape the dough into loaf pan that you’ve sprayed with olive oil or nonstick spray.

 Brown Irish Soda Bread shown on plate with butter and knife.